Augustiner-Bräu

-Augustiner-Bräu is a brewery in Munich, Germany.
-Established in 1328, it is Munich's oldest independent brewery.
-The company is owned by the Edith Haberland Wagner Trust 51% and the Inselkammer-Family 49%.
+Augustiner-Bräu is a brewery in Munich, Germany, established in 1328.
+It is Munich's oldest independent brewery.

 History

 The Augustiner Brewery was first mentioned by name in 1328, established within an Augustianian Monastery which had been settled just outside the Munich city walls in an area called Haberfeld (or Haferfeld – "oat field") in 1294.
 The Monastery complex was the largest sacred building in Munich until the completion of the Frauenkirche cathedral in 1494.
 The Augustinian monks supplied beer to the Bavarian Royal Wittelsbach family until 1589, at which time the Hofbräu brewery was founded.